Progressive senators push to block offensive US arms sales to Israel

 Subscribe to The Jerusalem Post Newsletter

-The Vermont senator then listed the ways in which Netanyahu has gone against the Biden administration, from blocking aid to expanding West Bank settlements and refusing to engage in discussions for post-war governance of Gaza.
+Netanyahu had opposed the Biden administration in various ways, he said, such as not blocking aid to expanding West Bank settlements and refusing to engage in discussions for postwar governance of Gaza.

-Sen. Jeff Merkley (D-OR) echoed Sanders, saying he’ll continue to support defensive weapons for Israel, such as the Iron Dome and David’s Sling, but that Netanyahu’s government has undertaken policies out of sync with American values.
+Sen. Jeff Merkley (D-Oregon) said he would continue to support defensive weapons for Israel, such as the Iron Dome and David’s Sling, but Netanyahu’s government had undertaken policies out of sync with American values.

-Merkley quoted Biden, who earlier this year referred to Israel’s campaign in Gaza as “indiscriminate bombing.”
+Merkley said Biden had earlier this year referred to Israel’s campaign in Gaza as “indiscriminate bombing.”

-“That bombing has produced massive deaths, massive injuries, massive destruction, and the largest part of the calamity has been on the innocents, not those who conducted the October 7 attack,” Merkley said.
+“That bombing has produced massive deaths, massive injuries, massive destruction, and the largest part of the calamity has been on the innocents, not those who conducted the October 7 attack,” he said.

-Merkley said it’s important that when a close friend engages in “egregious, devastating practices that harm civilians in such a massive way,” Americans stand up and say it’s wrong legally and morally to conduct a campaign in this fashion.
+He said it was important that when a close friend engages in “egregious, devastating practices that harm civilians in such a massive way,” Americans stand up and say it is wrong legally and morally to conduct a campaign in this fashion.

-“That’s why I’ll be supporting these three resolutions opposing [the] transfer of offensive weapons to Israel,” he concluded.
+“That’s why I’ll be supporting these three resolutions, opposing [the] transfer of offensive weapons to Israel,” Merkley said.

-Vermont’s other senator, Democrat Peter Welch, said all of the backers of the resolutions support Israel as a Jewish and Democratic state, believe in a two-state solution, and believe the relationship between the US and Israel is special.
+Sen. Peter Welch (D-Vermont) said all of the backers of the resolutions support Israel as a Jewish and Democratic state, believe in a two-state solution, and believe the relationship between the US and Israel is special.

 “Should we be blind to the suffering of those Palestinian women and children when top military officials in Israel themselves have said that there’s no further military purpose for continued bombing in military activity in Gaza?” he asked.

-Welch said he believes there’s no inconsistency with the US asserting conditions on aid that are consistent with a commitment to its policies of a two-state solution, the enforcement of the Leahy Law, and the enforcement of international law.
+Welch said he believed there is no inconsistency with the US asserting conditions on aid that are consistent with a commitment to its policies of a two-state solution, the enforcement of the Leahy Law, and the enforcement of international law.

-Sen. Chris Van Hollen (D-MD) said the resolutions stand for the “simple proposition that US taxpayer assistance should not come in the form of a blank check, even to our closest partners.”
+Sen. Chris Van Hollen (D-Maryland) said the resolutions stood for the “simple proposition that US taxpayer assistance should not come in the form of a blank check, even to our closest partners.”

-On Monday, Van Hollen penned a letter urging his colleagues to vote in support of the resolutions.
+On Monday, Van Hollen urged his colleagues to vote in support of the resolutions.

-Van Hollen said the US needs assurances that its interests, values, and priorities will be respected by foreign governments that receive American support.
+The US needs assurances that its interests, values, and priorities will be respected by foreign governments that receive American support, he wrote in a letter.
 That principle should apply universally, including to the Netanyahu government in Israel, he added.